 Don’t Forget the Fun Stuff

 Before you leave home, load electronic devices with audio books, movies, and games.
-Be sure to download airline video player apps in advance.
-You can find out more about the video player app on the airline website.
+Download airline video player apps in advance.
+You can find out more about the video player app on your airline’s website.

 Although seat back entertainment and iPads have changed air travel, card games, sticker books, and small toys are excellent options on a long flight or layover.